Mayitzin/Taan/README.md

 Initially, the frakturOCR will be using [Tesseract](https://github.com/tesseract-ocr/tesseract) by Google.
 Download it or clone it from its corresponding repository in GitHub.
 Just follow the [installing instructions](https://github.com/tesseract-ocr/tesseract/wiki) for your corresponding OS.

+The [library of the University of Mannheim](http://digi.bib.uni-mannheim.de/) already uses Tesseract on old German newspapers and even prepared an installer for Windows.
+The Windows installer for version 3.05 of Tesseract can be downloaded from their [GitHub repository](https://github.com/UB-Mannheim/tesseract/wiki) or the [University website](http://digi.bib.uni-mannheim.de/tesseract/).

 # References

 ## Online